 In Native and Meso-American beliefs, “demons” tended to be supernatural deities capable of destruction as well as good.
-Often, these “evil” entities were the foes of gods/goddesses primarily worshiped or were personifications of acts of nature (e.g. hurricanes, winds, etc) that could wreck havoc on every day life.
-Read profiles of demons, tricksters and evil spirits within the various Native American, Aztec, Mayan and other Meso-American cultures below.
-Visit the Demon FAQ for more info on my philosophy behind the classifications.
+Often, these “evil” entities were the foes of gods/goddesses primarily worshiped or were personifications of acts of nature (e.g. hurricanes, winds, etc) that could wreak havoc on everyday life.
+Read profiles of demons, tricksters and evil spirits within the various Native American, Aztec, Mayan, and other Meso-American cultures below.
+Learn more about my philosophy behind the classifications.